cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

 ***Note:*** Don't worry if the last refresh does not change.
 As long as the provider icon is showing a green check box, you're good and can carry on with the lab.

+***Note:*** If the provider icon does not show a green check mark, consult an instructor before you continue with the lab!

 ### Red Hat Virtualization Provider status

 Let's then check the RHV Provider: